saturngod/MyanDown/README.md

 # MyanDown

 Hobby project for markdown editor to use by myself.
 I would like to write a programming book.
 But most of the markdown editor doesn't show the syntax highlighting inside markdown.
-So, I created by myself.

 [x] Markdown Text Editor with Syntax Highlighting
 [x] Language Syntax Highlighting in Markdown
-[ ] Dark Theme support
 [ ] Preview
 [ ] Settings for Font
 [ ] Save Markdown File